Empire Stadium (Vancouver): History

 Just before the 1966 Grey Cup game, the stadium had the new "gooseneck" or "slingshot" goal posts erected invented by Jim Trimble and Joel Rottman, marking the first time these goalposts were used at any level of football in a championship game.
 They were first used a week earlier at Montreal's Autostade for the 1966 Eastern Conference final; this model goalpost would soon become the standard design in the NFL and CFL.
 In 1970, it became the first facility in Canada to have artificial playing surface installed made by 3M, under the brand name "Tartan Turf".

+By the late 1970s the stadium began to show its age and Erwin Swangard the PNE president suggested a new stadium and convention centre for Hastings Park.
+False Creek was chosen as the area for the stadium and Coal Harbour for the convention centre, leading to Expo 86 and SkyTrain.
 Both the Lions and Whitecaps moved to BC Place Stadium for the 1983 season.

 The stadium was demolished in the early 1990s.
 The site served as a parking lot for the neighbouring Pacific National Exhibition as well as Playland for many years before being converted to a soccer field and track on the site of the old field.

 With BC Place Stadium undergoing renovations in 2010 and 2011, the BC Lions and Vancouver Whitecaps played their home games at Empire Field, a temporary field constructed on the former grounds of Empire Stadium.
 After the renovations to BC Place were complete, the temporary stadium was removed.
 The park and sports fields were restored for community use.

-The Miracle Mile

-Vancouver hosted the 1954 British Empire and Commonwealth Games in 1954 at Empire Stadium.
-The most famous event of the games was the One Mile Race in which both John Landy and Roger Bannister ran the distance in under four minutes.
-The race's end is memorialized in a statue of the two (with Landy glancing over his shoulder, thus losing the race), that stood outside the stadium until its demolition.
-The statue formerly stood near the south end of Hastings St., but has since been moved to the Pacific National Exhibition north entrance just metres from where the feat took place at the new Empire Fields.